faberNovel/stateful-layout/README.md

         </com.fabernovel.statefullayout.State>
     </com.fabernovel.statefullayout.StatefulLayout>
 ```
-2. Pass a layout resource to a `StatefulLayout` style attribute:
+2. Pass a layout resource to a `StatefulLayout` layout view:
-  - `loadingStateLayout` for the loading state.
+  - `app:loadingStateLayout` for the loading state.
-  - `errorStateLayout` for the error state.
+  - `app:errorStateLayout` for the error state.

 #### Custom state:
-To add a custom state you only have to add a `State` inside your `StatefulLayout`.
+To add a custom state, add a `State` inside a `StatefulLayout`.
 *Warnings*:
 - State can only have *one* child view
 - State *must* have an id.